 Kunsthalle for Music

 In January, February and March 2018 Nanna was part of the Kunsthalle for Music Ensemble.
 Witte de With Centre for Contemporary Art in Rotterdam turned into a contemporary place for the live exhibition of musical works that were selected by Ari Benjamin Meyers.
+In 2020 there will be a new exhibition of Kuntshalle for Music in KW Institute of Modern Art Berlin.

 Read more about Kunsthalle for Music project